JeetKarena/Image_Strography/README.md

-# Steganography Project
+# 🌈 SteganAwesome Project 🚀

-This project implements steganography to hide text within images.
-It provides encryption and decryption functionalities along with a user-friendly GUI built using PySimpleGUI.
+Hide your secrets in plain sight with the SteganAwesome project! 🤫 This fun and interactive steganography tool lets you embed and extract text in images effortlessly.

-## Features
+## 🚦 Features

-- **Text Embedding:** Encrypts and embeds text into an image.
+- **Text Embedding:** Encrypt and sneakily embed text into images. 📸🔐
-- **Text Extraction:** Decrypts and extracts hidden text from a stego image.
+- **Text Extraction:** Covertly decrypt and extract hidden text from stego images. 🕵️‍♂️📤
+- **User-Friendly GUI:** Enjoy the process with our intuitive PySimpleGUI-based graphical interface. 🎨💻

-## Prerequisites
+## 🚀 Quick Start

-Before using the project, ensure you have the following installed:

-- Python 3.x
-- Required Python libraries: PySimpleGUI, NumPy, OpenCV2

-Install the required libraries using:
+### Installation

 ```bash
 pip install pysimplegui numpy opencv-python